On the minimum number of inversions to make a digraph $k$-(arc-)strong: Introduction

 As a related problem, one may also want to make a digraph $k$-strong.
 A digraph $D$ is {\bf $k$-strong} if $|V(D)|\geq k+1$ and for any set $S \subseteq V(D)$ with fewer than $k$ vertices, $D-S$ is strong.
 A digraph which can be made $k$-strong by reversing arcs is {\bf $k$-strengthenable}.
 The $1$-strengthenable digraphs are the $2$-edge-connected ones, because being $1$-strong is the same as being strong or $1$-arc-strong.
 Thomassen~\cite{Thomassen2015} proved that the $2$-strengthenable digraphs are the $4$-edge-connected digraphs $D$ such that $D-v$ is $2$-edge-connected for every vertex $v \in V(D)$.
 On the other hand, it is NP-hard to compute the minimum number of arc reversals needed to make a given digraph 2-strong, as shown by Bang-Jensen et al. in ~\cite{BJHK}.
 Furthermore, in contrast to the anologous problem for $k$-arc-strengthenable digraphs, for $k\geq 3$, it is NP-complete to decide whether a digraph is $k$-strengthenable.
 Indeed, Durand de Gevigney~\cite{Dur20} proved that it is NP-complete to decide whether an undirected graph has a $k$-strong orientation for any $k \geq 3$.

 It is also natural to use inversions to make a digraph $k$-strong.
 A {\bf $k$-strengthening family} of a digraph $D$ is a family $(X_i)_{i\in I}$ of subsets of $V(D)$ such that $\Inv(D; (X_i)_{i\in I})$ is $k$-strong.
 The {\bf $k$-strong inversion number} of a $k$-strengthenable digraph $D$, denoted by $\sinv_k(D)$, is the minimum number of inversions needed to transform $D$ into a $k$-strong digraph, that is, the minimum cardinality of a $k$-strengthening family.
 It follows directly from the fact that every $k$-strong digraph is $k$-arc-strong that $\sinv_k(D)\geq \sinv'_k(D)$ holds for every $k$-strengthenable digraph $D$.
 In the light of the complexity result of Durand de Gevigney~\cite{Dur20}, it seems difficult to obtain an extremal result in the shape of Theorem~\ref{thm:extrem} for $k$-strong digraphs.
-However, we give the following complexity results which are the natural analogues of Theorems~\ref{archard1} and~\ref{approx2}.
+However, we give the following complexity results which are the natural analogues of Theorems~\ref{archard1} and~\ref{thm:inapprox-arc}.

-\begin{restatable}{theorem}{verhard} Deciding whether a given $k$-strengthenable oriented graph $D$ satisfies $\sinv_k(D) \leq t$ is NP-complete for all pairs of positive integers $k$ and $t$. \end{restatable} \begin{restatable}{theorem}{approxver} Unless P=NP, for any positive integer $k$, there is no polynomial time $(2-\epsilon)$-approximation algorithm for computing $\sinv_k(D)$ for $k$-stengthenable oriented graphs for any $\epsilon >0$. \end{restatable}
+\begin{restatable}{theorem}{verhard} Deciding whether a given $k$-strengthenable oriented graph $D$ satisfies $\sinv_k(D) \leq t$ is NP-complete for all pairs of positive integers $k$ and $t$. \end{restatable} \begin{restatable}{theorem}{approxver} Unless P=NP, there do not exist any integers $c_1,c_2,k$ with $1\leq c_1\leq c_2$ and $k \geq 1$ for which there exists a polynomial-time algorithm that can assert whether a given $k$-strengthenable oriented graph can be made $k$-strong by at most $c_1$ inversions or cannot be made $k$-strong by at most $c_2$ inversions. \end{restatable}

 In the remainder of this article, we focus on a particular kind of oriented graphs, namely tournaments.
 No tournament on fewer than $2k+1$ vertices is $k$-arc-strong, and thus no tournament on fewer than $2k+1$ vertices is $k$-arc-strengthenable.
 On the other hand, it is not hard to show that every tournament of order at least $2k+1$ is $k$-strengthenable.
 Moreover, every tournament on at least $2k+1$ vertices can be made $k$-strong by reversing the orientation of at most $\frac{1}{4}(4k-2)(4k-3)$ arcs, see e.g. \cite{bang2009}, p.
 379.